jarviscanada/jarvis_data_eng_NevenHuynh/README.md

 # Neven Huynh .
 Jarvis Consulting

 Driven, detail-oriented, and passionate about creating impactful solutions, I am a recent graduate from York University with a Bachelor's degree in Computer Science.
 My academic background has equipped me with strong technical skills and a solid foundation in software development using technologies like Java, Docker, and PostgreSQL.
-I developed a variety of hands-on projects including a real-time stock quote application, an e-commerce shoe store website, and an image classification model.
-Excited by the ever-evolving nature of the software industry, I thrive on continuous learning and am eager to contribute to innovative, high-impact projects.
+I've worked on projects involving data pipelines, analytics, alongside applications like a stock quote app and an image classification model.
+I'm excited by the evolving data landscape and eager to contribute to reliable, scalable, and data-driven systems.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, PySpark, OOP (Object-Oriented Programming)
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, PySpark

-**Competent:** Docker, PostgreSQL, Python, Unit Testing, Maven, Databricks
+**Competent:** Python, Databricks, PostgreSQL, Docker, Unit Testing, Apache Spark

-**Familiar:** HTML, CSS, JavaScript, MySQL, AWS, R, Jakarta Servlet, RESTful APIs
+**Familiar:** HTML, CSS, JavaScript, Maven, MySQL, AWS, R

 ## Jarvis Projects